ensembleanalytics/ensembleci/README.md

 This is achieved by:

-- Automating deployments into development and testing environments as code is developed by Data Engineers
+- Automating deployments into development and testing environments as code is developed by Data Engineers and committed into Git branches and pull requests;
-- Implementing a controlled development lifecycle around data transformation code
+- Implementing a controlled development lifecycle around data transformation code which ensures that all code is tested;
-- Improving collaboration and visibility within Data Engineering teams
+- Improving collaboration and visibility within Data Engineering teams with a current state view of project health.

 # Building On dbt Core